retog/sling-stanbol/README.md

 As some of he dependecies are not (yet) available in maven central repository their source is included as git submodules.
 They are built with the top level maven build.

+make sure you have the submodules installed with

+git submodule init
+git submodule update

 You can compile sling-stanbol by running `mvn install` in the directory where this readme file is located.

 ## Important note regarding Webdav